Paulito123/hdsg/README.md

 **Free Software, Hell Yeah!**

+###TODO:
-# TODO: make a testcase for all functions in helper file
+- make a testcase for all functions in helper file
-# TODO: use a class instead of plain script
+- use a class instead of plain script